MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Learn to use the **Network** tool in Microsoft Edge DevTools.

 Covers:
-* How websites get the information they need from the internet to get displayed in the web browser.<!-- dup - todo -->
-* Why the **Network** tool in DevTools is essential for web developers.<!-- dup - todo -->
+* Why the **Network** tool in DevTools is essential for web developers.
-* How websites get displayed in web browsers.
+* How websites get the information they need from the internet to get displayed in the web browser.
 * When to use the Network tool.
 * A tour of the Network tool UI.
 * Displaying requests in the Network tool.